 Sample Cover Letter for a School Position

 Your cover letter will be the first impression you give to the hiring manager.
 Don’t presume your resume will speak for itself, especially if you are applying for a competitive job in education.
-The goal of your cover letter is to make you stand out from the rest of the applicants, and there are several ways to draft a letter that will do just that in a concise way.
+The goal of your cover letter is to make you stand out from the rest of the applicants, and there are several ways to draft a letter that will do just that.

 Before You Write Your Cover Letter

 There is some preparation work you should do before you write your letter.

 Research the school or organization that is hiring.

 You can use what you learn to personalize your letter.
 This will show that you wrote the cover letter specifically for the position they are looking to fill, and you are interested enough in the job to learn about the educational institution ahead of time.
 Try to find out who will be reviewing your resume.
 Often, it is the head of human resources or a hiring manager, or it could be the principal of the school.
 Sometimes this information can be found online, within the job listing.
 You may be able to contact the school using the phone number or email address provided in the job posting.

 Use a writing style that is less formal than your resume when writing your cover letter; try to show your personality.
 The mission of your cover letter is to highlight you, your skills, and your accomplishments and to show your sincere interest in filling the position.

 If you can find a contact person, address the person by name in the greeting of your letter.
 Following the salutation, the first paragraph should include a thank you for taking the time to review your resume.
 Also, explain why you are hoping to land the position and specifically name the job title for which you are applying.

 Think of one or two notable reasons you feel you would be a good fit for the position.
 Do not be bashful and be honest; you want to come across as confident and earnest.
 In the second paragraph, talk about your education and previous experiences that make you the ideal candidate for the position they are looking to fill.